benjamindehli/Strykebrett/README.md

 ## Effects

-The phaser is the built-in phaser from DecentSampler.
+The phaser is a built-in effect.
 The echo and reverb effects are achieved using carefully crafted impulse responses.
 The echo effect employs a Fulltone Tube Tape Echo recorded twice for stereo, while the reverb effect draws from a Chase Bliss Audio & Meris CXM 1978 reverb pedal with a room setting.

 ### Phaser